splashinn/javascript-algos-data-structures/README.md

 ## This repository contains:

-- Algorithms and data structures implemented in JavaScript
+- Algorithms and data structures implemented in JavaScript, CoffeeScript, and Ruby.

-- Also includes various other small projects
+- Also includes various other small projects and programming exercises.

 - Feel free to add to this repository.